Police and Law Enforcement Resources

 Equipment

-If you’re interested in learning about the equipment that police officers use, read the article: Equipment Used by Police Officers.
-We also have a collection of helpful books, guides, and reference manuals related to police work in our bookstore.
+If you’re interested in learning about the equipment police officers use, read the article: Equipment Used by Police Officers.
+We also have helpful books, guides, and reference manuals related to police work in our bookstore.
 Also, check out the NYPD Patternizr Software, which helps solve crime more quickly.

 Other Recommended Police Resources